-Before you begin, if you do not already have it, you can request your license file from our license department at email@example.com.
-This email will contain a download link that will take you to our website with your license information.
+Before you begin, you will want to obtain your license file.
+The administrators on your company account can log into the RISA Customer Portal (see link below) and access the License Details section located on the Licenses tab.
 On this page you will find download links for your License File, Network Server Install, as well as the program installs for the client machines if needed.
 The license file has a .dat extension and can be downloaded to a location where you can browse to on the server.
 You can also request your license file from our licensing department by emailing email@example.com.

 1. Make sure the hardware key is disconnected from the computer and run the Network Server Installation on the new server.

 2. Connect the hardware key to the new server via any properly functioning USB port.

 3. After installation browse to C:\RISA\Sentinel RMS 9.6 and run WlmAdmin.exe.

 4. Expand the Subnet Servers tree and expand your server.

 5. Right click on your server name and select “Add Feature,” “From a File,” “To Server and its File.”